How to ACT Guidance Challenge

 The narrative around targets can become more developed over time through iteration.
 However, there must also be a culture of openness that flows from the business to employees.
 This becomes imperative if the business is to ask staff for sensitive, personal data.
 The company has to set the tone.

 Existing initiatives such as Women in Finance have a structure for disclosure of data that may be helpful to use as a model across other areas.
 Companies that are taking positive action in this area can also embrace the development of transparency and disclosure expectations in various arenas.
-For one, regulation is moving steadily towards increased disclosure requirements, for example the 2021 FCA consultation.

 The business may find there are differences in comfort and approach across parts of the business and across certain demographics.
 For instance, younger employees are often more comfortable sharing information with each other, such as on pay and progression, which was previously rarely done.